lumapps/lumapps-sdk/README.md

 ## Copyright and license

-LumApps SDK is released under the MIT license - see the [LICENSE.rst](LICENSE.rst) file.
+LumApps SDK is released under the MIT license - see the license.rst file.